 A channel always has an image viewer associated with it, and may additionally have viewers for tables or other content.
 Only one viewer is active at a time per channel.
 The channel viewer is what you see in the window representing that channel.
 The viewer will display the content of the currently selected data item in that channel, and the appropriate viewer will be change according to the type of the currently selected item in the channel (e.g. the table viewer will be activated when a table is selected, the image viewer when an image is selected and so on).

 In the Toolbar plugin, just above the status bar near the bottom of the window, clicking the up or down arrows moves between items within the selected channel.
 The ordering of the items in the channel is by default determined by the order in which they were added, but can be changed to alphanumeric sorted ordering if desired (this is a channel preference that can be set under the “General” category in the channel preferences).

 By default, images are loaded into the same channel you are currently viewing (unless your viewer has been customized to load images according to special rules).

-To keep images organized, simply change to the desired channel before opening a new image, or drag the image to the desired channel viewer.
+To keep items organized, simply change to the desired channel before opening a new item or drag the file to the desired channel viewer.